FedericoArias1992/elevator_game/README.md

 *Image of the Evotar.*

 ![Image of the Game](/ReadMe_Image.png)
-*The elevator moving to picking up the Evotar.*
+*The elevator moving to pick up the Evotar.*

 ![Resting Elevator](/Elevator_Image.png)
 *Elevator in resting position.*